 Hi so-and-so, just wanted to let you know I’ll be raising my rates.
 Sorry to have to do this, but well, you know how it is.

 There’s a reason why this doesn’t fly with many clients, and it’s not because they’re all cheapskates who don’t understand the value of your work.
-The reason this approach rarely works well is because your client has mentally locked you in as being “worth” a certain amount of money.
+The reason this approach rarely works well is that your client has mentally locked you in as being “worth” a certain amount of money.

 What’s Your Value?